google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 <!--
 Pandas can also read data directly into a `DataFrame` using the `read_csv` function.
 The only required argument is the URL to download.
-Another common argument is `names=` which allows you to set column names if the data file doesn't have them.
+Another common argument is `names=, which allows you to set column names if the data file doesn't have them.
 -->